integritee-network/book/src/hw_diversification.md

 # HW Diversification

 As of the time of writing, Intel SGX is the only TEE that allows remote attestation.
-This dependency on Intel is a single point of failure and as such undesirable for SubstraTEE.
+This dependency on Intel is a single point of failure and as such undesirable for Integritee.

-The SubstraTEE team is investigating ways to provide remote attestation for ARM TrustZone and open source TEEs like Keystone.
+The Integritee team is investigating ways to provide remote attestation for ARM TrustZone and open source TEEs like Keystone.

 Diversification would have a positive effect on TEE *integrity* because a vulnerability in one type of TEE would only affect a fraction of all TEEs.
 A pretty simple consensus algorithm could ensure integrity even in presence of large-scale attackes exploiting that vulnerability.